scalar-labs/scalar-terraform/docs/NodeReplacement.md

 The process of replacement is as follows.

-1. `terraform taint` for a node intance resource
+1. `terraform taint` for a node instance resource
 2. `terraform apply`

+For Azure, Remove the os-disk of the crashed node If os-disk is available without the crashed node in the resource group.

 Note that when tainting a resource, you need to go to the directory where the resource was created.
 The second part of the resource name represents the module name.
 For example, if you need to taint a resource `module.scalardl.module.foo.aws_instance.this[0]`, you need to go to `scalardl` directory first.